 - Sort by Default Order

-Yorkie Poo Dogs Ready for Adoption
+Yorkie Poo Puppies for Sale

 A mixture of Yorkshire terrier and toy poodle, Yorkie-poos offer the best of both worlds with their affectionate nature and general intelligence.
 Gentleness and a small size make these designer pooches a great choice for families, singles and seniors alike.

 Since they have hybrid genetics, Yorkie-poos typically vary wildly in appearance.
 Coloration runs the gamut from warm cream to dark brown and even black, and their coats may be straight or curly, depending on whether they favor Yorkshire terrier or toy poodle genetics.

 Whether you’re seeking Yorkie-poo puppies for sale or just want to know more about this up-and-coming hybrid breed, read on to get more details about these designer dogs.

 One of the newest breeds on the block, Yorkie-poos were originally bred for intelligence, small size and easy-to-care-for coats.
 Though they don’t have a well-defined history or a clear line to purebred parents that likely started the breed in the past 20 to 30 years, these mixed-breed dogs typically boast good health, easy trainability and loving personalities.

 With more breeders combining Yorkshire terriers and toy poodles to take advantage of demand, Yorkie-poos now come in a range of sizes as well, though many experts expect the breed to standardize with time for a more uniform look.
 Yorkie-poos aren’t recognized by the American Kennel Club or international breeder associations as they’re not purebred dogs, but many reputable breeders offer pedigrees outside official certifications.